patkub/engineering-computer-applications/README.md

 Engineering Computer Applications
 =================================

-Solutions to engineering problems using the computer in C++.
+Solutions to engineering problems using the computer in C++ and MatLab.